Project 8: Object-Oriented Physics Simulation

 - Add blocks to the fall program

-Add blocks to at least the bottom of the screen in your fall program from the lab.
-A block should disappear if it is hit by the ball.
+Add blocks and balls to at least the bottom of the screen in your fall program from the lab.
+The stationary blocks or balls should do something (e.g. disappear) if hit by the moving ball.

 Required item 1: Capture a short video of this program running.
-Submit it either in your report or in your handin directory.
+Submit it in your handin directory.

 - Create some kind of interactive demo

-Give the user some kind of control over how to launch a ball into the scene.
+Give the user some kind of control over the scene, such as being able to launch a ball with a mouse click or control the ball's velocity depending on which key was pressed.
+Use a mixture of blocks and balls in your scene.
 Have the ball collide with blocks and do something.
-The blocks could change color, disappear, move, or do anything else you can code.
-Likewise, the ball could disappear or bounce, enabling it to hit other blocks.
+The blocks or balls could change color, disappear, move, or do anything else you can code.
+Likewise, the moving ball could disappear, reposition, or bounce, enabling it to hit other blocks.

 You can use the win.checkKey() function to see if the user has typed a key.
 If the user has typed the left, right, up, or down arrow keys, then checkKey will return 'Left', 'Right', 'Up', or 'Down' as the return value.
 The space bar returns the string 'space'.

 Required item 2 Capture a short video of this program running.
-Submit it either in your report or in your handin directory.
+Submit it in your handin directory.

 - What is the purpose of having get and set functions for a class?
 Why not just access the object fields directly?